Skip to main content

 Identifier: SC-MS-360

-Scope and Contents This collection contains documents and photos of the St. Luke AME Zion Church in Raleigh, NC, especially focused on the 145th anniversary on April 4, 2010.
+Scope and Contents This collection contains documents and photos of the St. Luke AME Zion Church in Wilmington, NC, especially focused on the 145th anniversary on April 4, 2010.
 There is a booklet commemorating the event.
 Within the booklet, there is a message from Reverend Williams L. Johnson III thanking the people who put together and attended the celebration, as well as their dedication to the church.
-Also, there is a brief history of the church and congratulations from members of the community wishing the...
+Also, there is a brief history of the church and congratulations from members of the community...

 Dates: 2010-04-04, undated